yingweiwo

 Mechanism of Action

-Both tolterodine and its active metabolite, 5-hydroxymethyltolterodine, act as competitive antagonists at muscarinic receptors.
-This antagonism results in inhibition of bladder contraction, decrease in detrusor pressure, and an incomplete emptying of the bladder.
+Tolterodine and its active metabolite 5-hydroxymethyltolterodine both act as competitive antagonists of muscarinic receptors.
+This antagonism results in inhibition of bladder contraction, decreased detrusor pressure, and incomplete bladder emptying.

 Pharmacodynamics

 Tolterodine is a competitive muscarinic receptor antagonist.
-Both urinary bladder contraction and salivation are mediated via cholinergic muscarinic receptors.
-After oral administration, tolterodine is metabolized in the liver, resulting in the formation of the 5-hydroxymethyl derivative, a major pharmacologically active metabolite.
-The 5-hydroxymethyl metabolite, which exhibits an antimuscarinic activity similar to that of tolterodine, contributes significantly to the therapeutic effect.
-Both tolterodine and the 5-hydroxymethyl metabolite exhibit a high specificity for muscarinic receptors, since both show negligible activity or affinity for other neurotransmitter receptors and other potential cellular targets, such as calcium channels.
-Tolterodine has a pronounced effect on bladder function.
-The main effects of tolterodine are an increase in residual urine, reflecting an incomplete emptying of the bladder, and a decrease in detrusor pressure, consistent with an antimuscarinic action on the lower urinary tract.
+Bladder contraction and salivation are mediated by cholinergic muscarinic receptors.
+After oral administration, tolterodine is metabolized in the liver to produce a 5-hydroxymethyl derivative, which is the primary pharmacologically active metabolite.
+The 5-hydroxymethyl metabolite possesses antimuscarinic activity similar to tolterodine and significantly contributes to therapeutic efficacy.
+Both tolterodine and its 5-hydroxymethyl metabolite exhibit high specificity for muscarinic receptors, as their activity or affinity for other neurotransmitter receptors and other potential cellular targets (such as calcium channels) is negligible.
+Tolterodine has a significant effect on bladder function.
+Its primary action is to increase residual urine volume, reflecting incomplete bladder emptying, and to decrease detrusor pressure, consistent with its anticholinergic effects on the lower urinary tract.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.